petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0/introduction-to-liferay/what-is-a-digital-experience-platform.md

 ## Liferay Deployment Approaches

+With its composable architecture and the addition of strong Low-Code functionality, Liferay isn't just a complete, integrated Digital Experience Platform, but also goes beyond DXP's capabilities, making it usable to create any digital solution.
+This flexibility can make Liferay be used as the core component of any Digital Experience architecture.

-Our DXP deployment offerings include SaaS, PaaS and self-hosted options.
-Our SaaS offering---Liferay Experience Cloud---is a flexible, DXP-as-a-Service offering to create, launch, and optimize digital solutions with the agility and convenience of SaaS.
+Our Liferay deployment offerings include SaaS, PaaS and Self-Hosted options.

 ## Tailored Solutions